 For the sake of demonstration, we'll stick to see how fast things go really wrong.

 Week 2: failing to keep up

-Once again, we benchmark our new week against the reference dataset.
+Once again, we benchmark the weekly performance against the reference.

 At first glance, the model performance in the second week does not differ much.

 MAE remains almost the same.
 But, the skew towards under-estimation continues to grow.
 It seems that the error is not random!
 On average, we underestimate by ten bikes.

 To know more, we move to explore the additional plots in the report.
 We can see that the model catches overall daily trends just fine.
 So it learned something useful!
 But, at peak hours, the actual demand tends to be higher than predicted.

 The error distribution plot shows how it became "wider," as we have more predictions with a high error.
 The shift to the left is visible, too.
 In some extreme instances, we have errors between 80 and 40 bikes that were unseen previously.

 We can see that the target distribution is now different: the similarity hypothesis is rejected.
 Literally, people are renting more bikes.
 And this is a statistically different change from our training period.

 But, the distribution of our predictions does not keep up!
 That is an obvious example of model decay.
 Something new happens in the world, but it misses the patterns.